CumulusNetworks/docs/content/cumulus-linux/Layer-3/Policy-based-Routing.md

 net add pbr-map pbr-policy seq 3 set nexthop 192.168.0.21
 ```

-To add a match destination IP condition to the rule, you must delete the existing rule sequence:
+To add a destination IP match to the rule, you must delete the existing rule sequence:

 ```
 net del pbr-map pbr-policy seq 3 match src-ip 10.1.4.1/24